Ong Seong-wu: 2019–present: Acting endeavours and solo activities

 Upon conclusion of his activities with Wanna One, Ong embarked on his first solo fan-meeting tour, titled "Eternity", in March and April 2019.
-On March 7, 2019, he was also named PR Ambassador of the Incheon Metropolitan City Office of Education.
+On March 7, 2019, he was also named PR Ambassador of the Incheon Office of Education.

 As part of Pepsi and Starship Entertainment's 2019 Pepsi K-Pop Collab Project, Ong released the single "Heart Sign".
 The track was written by producers Flowblow, who penned Wanna One's hit debut single, "Energetic".
 The music video was released on June 11, 2019.

 Ong made his acting debut in the later half of the year, starring as the male lead in JTBC's youth drama At Eighteen, alongside Kim Hyang-gi and Shin Seung-ho.
 The drama tackles some of the issues faced by youths in South Korea, such as first love, the pressures of school and parental expectation, to topics such as school violence and bullying.
 Ong played the role of transfer student Choi Jun-woo, who is falsely accused of school violence.
 He garnered many positive reviews for his emotive acting, and went on to nab several awards for the role, including Best Rookie Award and Hallyu Star Award at the Korea Drama Awards. and made Ong nominated at the 56th Baeksang Arts Awards.
 In the Best New Actor – Television category.
 Ong also recorded the song "Our Story" as part of the official soundtrack for the drama, which was released on August 8, 2019.

 In January 2020, Ong kicked off his second solo fan-meeting tour, titled "We Belong".
 The digital single "We Belong" was released on January 9.
 Intended as a fan-song, Ong participated in both the lyric writing and composition of the single, and performed it on the first time during the Seoul leg of his tour on January 11.

 Ong appeared on the second season of travel variety show, Traveler, with fellow actors Ahn Jae-hong and Kang Ha-neul.
 The variety show focused on the backpacking travels of the trio in Argentina, and began airing starting February 15.
 He went received much attention for his photography skills on the first episode.